CompTIA Security+ Exam Notes

 Expedited Forwarding (EF): Low-latency, low-loss service suitable for real-time applications like VoIP.

-Assured Forwarding (AF): Provides different levels of assurance for delivery, useful for applications requiring reliable delivery.
+Assured Forwarding (AF): Provides different levels of assurance for delivery, which is helpful for applications requiring reliable delivery.

-Scalability: DiffServ is designed to be scalable by performing complex classification and policing at the network edge, while core routers handle packets based on their DSCP values without needing to maintain per-flow state1.
+Scalability: DiffServ is designed to be scalable by performing complex classification and policing at the network edge, while core routers handle packets based on their DSCP values without maintaining a per-flow state.

 QoS Policies: Network administrators can define QoS policies to prioritize critical traffic, ensuring that important applications receive the necessary bandwidth and low latency2.